-Glide approach practise must, however, be treated with some seriousness and the importance of a successful outcome stressed.
+Glide approach practice must, however, be treated with some seriousness and the importance of a successful outcome stressed.

-Plan the glide approach practise with consideration for other traffic, as the exercise does not entitle you to the right of way.
-At controlled aerodromes it may be appropriate to request a "glide approach" so that ATC can sequence following traffic.
+Plan the glide approach practice with consideration for other traffic, as the exercise does not entitle you to right of way.
+At controlled aerodromes, it may be appropriate to request a "glide approach" so that ATC can sequence following traffic.

-Consistent with good aviation practice, no passengers should be carried during glide approach practise.
+Consistent with good aviation practice, no passengers should be carried during glide approach practice.

 Whenever the engine is at idle the carburettor heat should be HOT.